How do I register?

 Parents must purchase an Observer Pass in order to watch class.
 Observer passes are available for purchase as a two-day pass.
 Observer passes allow access to all ballrooms.
 Observers will not, however, be allowed to observe any audition classes.
 Observer passes can sell-out due to attendance and space limitations so we suggest that you pre-register!

-Is there any way I can observer for FREE?
+Is there any way I can observe for FREE?

 Yes!
 Volunteer as a Parent Door Monitor and you will be given a free observer pass for the entire weekend.
 Parent Door Monitors check for dancer bracelets and observer passes as dancers and parents enter the ballroom.
 You will be seated inside the ballroom of your choice and are assigned to one day of the convention.
 Your studio coordinator will receive a sign-up sheet in their NYCDA confirmation packet if you’d like to volunteer!